 Lake Chabot Trail is a 8.6 mile moderately trafficked loop trail located near Castro Valley, California that offers the chance to see wildlife and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Warning: The Bass Cove Trail and West Shore Trail by the dam is CLOSED, you cannot pass (for the dam improvements).
 The trail will not be open again at least until summer 2017 according to the sign posted.
 Lake Chabot Loop is a 10.40 mile loop trail located near Castro Valley, California and is rated as moderate.
 The trail is primarily used for fishing, hiking & mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.
 Dogs on leash in developed areas/under voice command in undeveloped areas of the park.
 You can avoid a large portion of the paved East Shore Trail by taking the southern Cameron Loop after crossing the Honker Bay bridge, Ten Hills Trail, and Indian Cove Trail leaving a very short paved section to the Marina

 good place for walk and run also enjoy the view

 Just go and see tomorrow what you can get there.

 We live about a half mile away and frequently walk a portion of this trail.
 There's construction work midway on the west side of the lake through 2017 that blocks the route, but the open sections are still very pleasant.
 My wife and I have walked it in all seasons as a lot of the trail is paved.
 It can very crowded or very empty depending on the day of the week and time.
 If you're looking for a quiet hike away from the crowds, then this isn't the hike for you.
 However, this works for an easily accessible hike with a nice lake view and wildlife.